 - University Paris 1 Panthéon-Sorbonne (Paris 1) – France

-- Faculty of Law, University Jean Moulin Lyon 3 – France
+- School of Law, University Jean Moulin Lyon 3 – France

-- Centre for Intellectual Property and Information Law, University of Cambridge – United Kingdom
+- Centre for Intellectual Property and Information Law (CIPIL), University of Cambridge – United Kingdom

 - University College Dublin (UCD) – Ireland